Religious Studies A Level

 This course is commonly studied with:

-As an A-Level subject, religious studies complements several other A-Level courses, including history, sociology, psychology, English and biology.
+As an A-Level subject, religious studies complements several other A-Level courses, and is often taken in combinations such as:

 Future Careers:

-Chaplain, Higher education lecturer, Primary school teacher, Secondary school teacher, Advice worker, Archivist, Charity fundraiser, Charity officer, Civil Service administrator, Community development worker, Editorial assistant, Equality, diversity and inclusion officer, Mediator, Newspaper journalist, Policy officer, Solicitor, Youth worker.
+Lawyer, Doctor, HR, Campaigner, Counsellor, Healthcare work, Public relations, Higher education lecturer, Primary school teacher, Secondary school teacher, Advice worker, Charity fundraiser, Civil Service administrator, Community development worker, Editorial assistant, Equality, diversity and inclusion officer, Newspaper journalist, Youth worker.